-Lübeck, 1919.
-The First World War is over, there is social unrest and the economy is slow to pick up.
-Against all the odds, inspired and supported by his father-in-law Paul Lohrmann, 34-year-old engineer Rudolph Max Joseph Baader sets up a firm to build machinery for fast and efficient fish processing.
-As a business idea, it is a good fit for Lübeck, which has a long tradition in the food, canning and fishing industries.
+First World War is over.
+There is social unrest and the economy is slow to pick up in 1919.
+Against all the odds, inspired and supported by his father-in-law Paul Lohrmann, 34-year-old engineer Rudolph Max Joseph Baader sets up a company to build machinery for fast and efficient fish processing.
+As a business idea, it is a good fit for Luebeck, which has a long tradition in the food, canning and fishing industries.
 Food was in short supply during the war, but now the fishing industry is about to make a fresh start.
 Feeding the population is a key objective at this time.

-Rudolph Baader, who was born in Leipzig, has been married since 1913 to Ella Lohrmann, the daughter of Paul Lohrmann, who owns a Lübeck fish-canning factory.
+Rudolph Baader, who was born in Leipzig, has been married since 1913 to Ella Lohrmann, the daughter of Paul Lohrmann, who owns a fish-canning factory in Luebeck.
 Lohrmann is looking for ways to improve fish processing and fixes on his son-in-law.
-Rudolf Baader is 34 years old.
-He gained considerable experience before the First World War, working as a mechanical engineer in Chemnitz, Switzerland and France and, more recently, in a company in Hamburg.
-Shortly after the end of the war, Lohrmann invites his son-in-law to Lübeck to develop machines.
+Rudolf Baader gained considerable experience before the war, working as a mechanical engineer in Chemnitz – as well as in Switzerland and France – and, more recently, in Hamburg.
+Shortly after the end of the war, Lohrmann invites his son-in-law to Luebeck to develop machines.
 Rudolph Baader seizes the opportunity.
-His pioneering technical developments mark the start of the Nordischer Maschinenbau Rud.
-Baader success story.
+His pioneering technical developments mark the start of the Nordischer Maschinenbau Lübeck Rud.
+Baader KG success story.

 Technical progress and mechanisation increase around 1920.
 The first cars are being driven on the roads, and assembly line production is transforming trade and industry.
 The fish industry, however, is still largely dominated by manual labour.
 Rudolph Baader is familiar with the cold buildings of the Lohrmann fish-canning factory, where herring is headed, skinned and filleted on long tables.
 The work is laborious and inefficient.
 Demand for processed fish could be higher but supply and sales remain limited.